lfarnsworth/GIS_Python/README.md

 *A little About Me*

 * My name is Lauren Farnsworth, I'm in my second year of the Marine Affairs Masters Program.
-* I'm currently working on thesis project that has a lot to do with Rhode Island boaters' toilet habits.
+* I'm currently working on a thesis project that has a lot to do with Rhode Island boaters' toilet habits.
 * _Seriously._
 * I am looking at how RI boaters perceive the No Discharge Zone policy, which essentially makes it _**illegal**_ for them to dump their raw sewage into the Bay.
 * I grew up in Bristol, RI and now live in New Haven, CT.